github/clipboard-copy-element/README.md

 After copying to the clipboard an optional tooltip can be displayed as confirmation.
-The button temporarily replaces the `aria-label` attribute value with the `hint` attribute to display the tooltip.
+The button temporarily replaces the `aria-label` attribute value with the `copied-label` attribute to display the tooltip.

 Styles for the tooltip can be provided by the host application or a component system like [Primer][].